 Nine states - Delaware, Florida, Maine, Nebraska, New Jersey, New York, North Carolina, Pennsylvania, and Virginia - have only adopted part of the definition of an "augmented estate" as used in the UPC.
 In these states a disinherited spouse can elect to take a portion of the deceased spouse's probate estate and some but not all non probate assets.

 Elective Share Rights in States That Ignore the UPC

 The remaining 21 states only allow a disinherited spouse to take a portion of the deceased spouse's probate estate.
 As a result, in these 21 states the deceased spouse can completely disinherit the surviving spouse by leaving no assets that require probate.
 What does this include?
-All property titled in the name of the deceased spouse's Revocable Living Trust, all property in which the deceased spouse held a life estate, all life insurance proceeds, and all IRAs and annuities.
+All property titled in the name of the deceased spouse's Revocable Living Trust, all property in which the deceased spouse held a life estate, payable on death and transfer on death accounts, all life insurance proceeds, and all IRAs and annuities.